buildpacks/rfcs/text/0000-system-buildpacks-in-builder.md

 ## Detection

-The exit code of detection by system buildpacks MUST NOT influence the selected buildpack group.
-If no system buildpacks pass detection, any buildpack group MAY pass detection.
-If a system buildpack passes detection and no buildpack groups pass detection, then detection MUST fail.
+The exit code of detection by system buildpacks MUST influence the selected buildpack group.
+If a system buildpack is non-optional and fails detection, then detection MUST for that group fail.
+If a system buildpack is optional and passes detection, then detection MAY pass for that group.

 System buildpacks may require/provide in the build plan following standard buildpack API specification.